 Patmos Island, Dodecanese Island, Greece

-One of the northern most islands in the Greek Dodecanese Island Chain, Patmos has played an important part in history for centuries and is a very compelling island to visit on a crewed yacht charter.
+Yacht Charter in Patmos means including one of the northern most islands in the Greek Dodecanese Island Chain.
+Patmos has played an important part in history for centuries and is a very compelling island to visit on a crewed yacht charter.
 Patmos is a beautiful island with lovely beaches and coastlines, however if interested in the history of Christian Religion, visiting the island of Patmos on a crewed yacht charter can be time spent on a lovely Greek Dodecanese Island as well as time spent exploring an island featured in Christian Biblical history.

 The island of Patmos is claimed to have been the home of John the Apostle while writing the “Book of Revelations”.
 The Monastery of Saint John the Theologian and the Cave of the Apocalypse have now been named as UNESCO World Heritage Sites.
 In 1983 the island was proclaimed a Holy Island by the Greek Government.
 Patmos has remained an island of pilgrimage for those of various religious beliefs.